BetterDiscord/docs/docs/plugins/introduction/environment.md

 ## Node.js

-BetterDiscord gives plugins access to the [Node.js](https://nodejs.org/) bundled into the Discord desktop application.
-This means anything you can do with Node.js can be done inside of a plugin.
-There are some caveats, especially when it comes to using modules from the [npm](https://www.npmjs.com/) ecosystem because Electron applications require many packages to be compiled specifically for use with Electron and for that specific platform/OS.

-The standard library of Node.js is fully available inside of BetterDiscord.
+BetterDiscord used to give direct access to the [Node.js](https://nodejs.org/) api directly in the renderer process.
+However, Discord made a change to their fork of Electron that made this impossible, practically speaking.
+That said, due to how important these APIs are, how ubiquitous their usage in plugins, and in the interest of backwards-compatibility, BetterDiscord has polyfilled certain APIs to make them available to plugins in the same way as before (`require`).

+Currently, the list of polyfilled Node modules are:

+- Buffer
+- Crypto
+- Filesystem
+- HTTPS
+- Module
+- Request
+- VM

+These polyfills are not 100% exact replicas of these APIs but they are close enough that 99% of plugins had no issues when switching to this.
+In the future, BetterDiscord will introduce custom APIs with equivalent functionality, and deprecate the usage of these polyfills.

+However, for now feel free to use them.
 For instance, if you want to load a file in the current directory you can just use the `fs` module.
 ```js
 const fs = require("fs");
 const myData = fs.readFileSync("myfile.txt", "utf8");